shiki55/course-registration-system/README.md

 ### How to use the app
-- login using the student id and password of any of the student account below:
+- login using the student id and password for any of the accounts below:
     - "Volodymyr Zelenskyy" (use for testing transcript view)
         - student id: 1
         - password: pass123